kvandeynze/HMMSTR/README.md

    <summary> Repeat Expansion Panel </summary>

    ### Repeat Expansion Panel
-   HMMSTR was designed with our repeat expansion panel as described in our manuscript (<- link) in mind.
+   HMMSTR was designed as a companion tandem repeat caller for our repeat expansion panel as described in our manuscript (<- link).
 While HMMSTR performs optimally at a 100bp prefix and suffix model across all targets, in practice some targets do have more optimal model sizes based on their sequence context.
-For this reason, we provide [input target files](panel_target_inputs) (both coordinates and tsv inputs) separated by optimal model sizes as well as an example bash script (link here) for running our panel.
-Below is an example of how to run one set of our targets (targets with 100bp flanking sequence model as their optimal model) in ```coordinates``` mode with a description of a few caveats you may run into running HMMSTR on samples from individuals with repeat expansion disorders.
+For this reason, we provide [input target files](panel_target_inputs) (both coordinates and tsv inputs) separated by optimal model sizes.
+Below is an example of how to run one set of our targets (targets with 100bp flanking sequence model as their optimal model) in ```coordinates```.

    Run with ```coordinates``` input and all default parameters except ```--mapq_cutoff``` (we want to be strict with reads we accept)
    ```